This article has links to products and services we love, which we may make commission from.

 Pop into Perth Museum and Art Gallery in the Marshall Museum.

-There’s an easy 40-minute Kinnoull Hill hike, which starts at Dundee Road and takes you up to a viewpoint.
+An easy 40-minute Kinnoull Hill hike starts at Dundee Road and takes you up to a viewpoint.

 Plant fans will want to check out the 2 acres of hillside gardens at Branklyn.